gbv/paia/paia.md

- reminder     0..1   nonnegative integer   number of times the patron has been reminded starttime    0..1   datetime              date and time when the status began endtime      0..1   datetime              date and time when the status will expire duedate      0..1   date                  date when the current status will expire (*deprecated*) cancancel    0..1   boolean               whether an ordered or provided document can be canceled canrenew     0..1   boolean               whether a document can be renewed error        0..1   string                textual document error, for instance if a request was rejected
+ reminder     0..1   nonnegative integer   number of times the patron has been reminded starttime    0..1   datetime              date and time when the status began endtime      0..1   datetime              date and time when the status will expire cancancel    0..1   boolean               whether an ordered or provided document can be canceled canrenew     0..1   boolean               whether a document can be renewed error        0..1   string                textual document error, for instance if a request was rejected